Dash announces new update, social payment wallet enters testnet By Cointelegraph - Up News Info

-has moved development work on the v0.17 of its platform to the testnet phase according to an announcement released on Wednesday.
-Back in July, Cointelegraph reported that the Dash Core Group was looking to release the platform testnet before the end of the year.
+has moved development work on the v0.17 update of its platform to the testnet phase, according to an announcement released on Wednesday.
+Back in July 2020, Cointelegraph reported that the Dash Core Group was looking to release the platform testnet before the end of the year.

-As part of the announcement, Dash revealed that the testnet environment being five times larger than Evonet which is almost exclusively owned by the Dash Core Group.
-According to Dana Alibrandi, the head of product at Dash:
+As part of the announcement, Dash revealed that the testnet environment is five times larger than Evonet, which is almost exclusively owned by the Dash Core Group.
+According to Dana Alibrandi, head of product at Dash:

 Continue Reading on Coin Telegraph